erxes/erxes/docs/docs/components/SubMenu/submenu.md

 ## API

 <SubMenuComponent type table={[
-['items', 'array[]', '', 'Info array of sub menu that will contain title and link'], ['additionalMenuItem', 'node', '', 'Additional sub menu item that will be displayed right side of sub menu '] ]} />
+['items', 'array', '', 'Info array of sub menu that will contain title and link'], ['additionalMenuItem', 'node', '', 'Additional sub menu item that will be displayed right side of sub menu '] ]} />